What support is available through Community Services?

 How do I know if I am vulnerable?

 If you received a ‘shielding’ letter from your GP you are classed as vulnerable.
-However, you will not be eligible for a food parcel if you are able to access food through online shopping or friends and family support.

 If I did not receive a ‘shielding’ letter can I get emergency food support?